janm31415/trico/README.md

 Arranging the data like this makes it hopefully easier for a prediction algorithm to guess the next floating point value, so that we get better compression.
 The compression algorithm for a list of floating point values is based on the paper "High Throughput Compression of Double-Precision Floating-Point Data" by Martin Burtscher and Paruj Ratanaworabhan, but with some modifications, as the paper is focused on double precision, and we are mainly interested in single precision.

 Integer data is also rearranged first.
 We apply byte interleaving.
-Suppose we have an integer array where an integer consists of four bytes `a`, `b`, `c`, and `d`, then we rearrange as follows
+Suppose we have an integer array where an integer consists of four bytes `a`, `b`, `c`, and `d`, then we rearrange as follows:

     a1, b1, c1, d1, a2, b2, c2, d2, ..., an, bn, cn, dn